Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 2: Alignment

-\textit{Multimodal cross-attention transformers}: Extending initial work in multimodal transformers with full self-attention over concatenated modality elements~\cite{chen2020uniter,li2019visualbert,Su2020VLBERT,sun2019videobert}, recent work has also proposed cross-attention transformers where directed alignment is achieved using query-key-value attention mechanisms to attend from one modality's sequence to another, before repeating in a bidirectional manner.
-This results in two sets of asymmetric contextualized representations to account for the possibly asymmetric connections between source and target modalities~\cite{lu2019vilbert,tan2019lxmert,tsai2019multimodal}.
-These methods are useful for sequential data by automatically aligning and capturing complementary features at different time-steps~\cite{lee2020parameter,tsai2019multimodal,yao-wan-2020-multimodal}.
-Self-supervised multimodal pretraining has also emerged as an effective way to train these architectures, with the aim of learning general-purpose representations from larger-scale unlabeled multimodal data before transferring to specific downstream tasks via supervised fine-tuning~\cite{li2019visualbert,lu2019vilbert,Su2020VLBERT}.
+\textbf{Cross-modal directed alignment} relates elements from a source modality in a directed manner to a target modality, which can model asymmetric connections.
+For example, \textit{temporal attention models} use alignment as a latent step to improve many sequence-based tasks~\cite{xiong2016dynamic,zeng2017leveraging}.
+These attention mechanisms are typically directed from the output to the input so that the resulting weights reflect a soft alignment distribution over the input. \textit{Multimodal transformers} perform directed alignment using query-key-value attention mechanisms to attend from one modality's sequence to another, before repeating in a bidirectional manner.
+This results in two sets of asymmetric contextualized representations to account for the possibly asymmetric connections between modalities~\cite{lu2019vilbert,tan2019lxmert,tsai2019multimodal}.
+These methods are useful for sequential data by automatically aligning and capturing complementary features at different time-steps~\cite{tsai2019multimodal}.
+Self-supervised multimodal pretraining has also emerged as an effective way to train these architectures, with the aim of learning general-purpose representations from larger-scale unlabeled multimodal data before transferring to specific downstream tasks via supervised fine-tuning~\cite{li2019visualbert}.
 These pretraining objectives typically consist of unimodal masked prediction, crossmodal masked prediction, and multimodal alignment prediction~\cite{hendricks2021decoupling}.